Talk to Us

 Receive email updates from the Fair Food Network

-Double Up Food Bucks will begin on June 1st, 2014!
+Double Up Food Bucks began in Michigan on June 1st, 2014!

 It's EASY to eat more fruits and vegetables with Double Up Food Bucks:

-A low-cost way to eat more fruits and vegetables is buying them in season.
+A low-cost way to eat more fruits and vegetables is to buy them in season.
 Learn what foods are available each month.
 Get recipe ideas and make an in-season shopping list before you go.

 at the market

-Go to the market office to use your Bridge Card before you shop.
+Go to the market office or information booth before you shop.
 A staff member will help you.
-You can also buy plants to grow food in your own garden.
 Learn more >

 with an electronic system